 Quick Answer

-Yes, BC PWD (Persons with Disabilities) recipients can and should apply for the federal Disability Tax Credit.
+Yes, BC PWD (Persons with Disabilities) recipients can consider applying for the federal Disability Tax Credit.
 PWD is a provincial income support; DTC is a federal tax credit.
 They have different criteria and approval for one does not affect the other.
-DTC approval unlocks RDSP grants of up to $90,000 lifetime and the Canada Disability Benefit, both PWD-exempt.
+DTC approval may support RDSP grant and bond access, subject to program limits, and may support Canada Disability Benefit eligibility; these programs are generally treated separately from PWD.

 Two Separate Programs